French upright bass

 -

 maple two piece backs, sides and neck.
+The wood found

-and neck.
 The tops, (of spruce) have a nice straight grain

 -